jjasghar/chef-book/part2/07-vagrant-provisioning-vs-local-chef-solo.md

 [2013-10-22T15:17:26-05:00] INFO: Report handlers complete [~/vagrant/chef-book] %
 ```
 Hopefully you get the beauty of the built in provisioner.
-You can pull the cookbooks that you'd like to test out, edit the run_list and run the provisioning to get the box how you want.
-Don't get me wrong there's much more to it, the [docs](http://docs.vagrantup.com/v2/provisioning/chef_solo.html) have a ton more to do, but this is just a basic example.
+You can select the cookbooks that you'd like to test out, edit the run_list and run the provisioning to get the box how you want.
+Don't get me wrong there's much more to it, the [docs](http://docs.vagrantup.com/v2/provisioning/chef_solo.html) have a ton more, but this is just a basic example.

-Now lets move on to your most important tool as a chef; [knife](../part3/08-knife.md).
+Now let's move on to your most important tool as a chef; [knife](../part3/08-knife.md).